 Health Care Practitioner Titles and Abbreviations - HB 583 by Rep. Dr. Ralph Massullo (R-Inverness) and SB 230 by Sen. Gayle Harrell (R-Stuart) specify which titles and abbreviations health care practitioners may use in their advertisements and communications to the public.
 The bills also have provisions for the wearing of name tags when treating or consulting with a patient.
-SB 230 was approved by the Senate on 3/15/23 and is now awaiting action in the House.
+SB 230 has passed the Senate.